 In August 2010, the Jesuit Conference of Asia Pacific laid out a strategy to increase our support to the groups we have identified as the most vulnerable − migrant workers (both foreign and internal), foreign brides, undocumented migrants including victims of trafficking and smuggling, and people in immigration detention centres.

 At the Conference level, we will focus on improving and strengthening collaboration and coordination between sending and receiving countries, and encouraging, supporting and animating all Jesuit ministries to engage in the common project on migration.
 We will also develop ways to communicate more effectively and advocate for changes in policies and practices affecting vulnerable migrants.

 In the area of forced migration, including refugees and forcibly displaced persons, the Jesuit Refugee Service is a major advocate, service provider, accompanier and capacity builder among non-government organizations in the region.
+Some of JRS’ works include medical and release programme for people in detention centres, migrant learning centres for Burmese migrant children, and Mae Sot livelihood programmes.
 The Jesuit Refugee Service has an active presence in Thailand, Indonesia, Cambodia, East Timor, Papua New Guinea and Australia, as well as representative offices and/or volunteer committees in Japan and Singapore.
 A base in the Philippines serving internally displaced people was opened in July 2010 with local partners.